anoban/bmptoascii/README.md

 <div><img src="./readme/football.jpg"  width=45%> <img src="./readme/supergirl.jpg" width=45%></div>
 <div><img src="./readme/vendetta.jpg"  width=45%> <img src="./readme/jennifer.jpg"  width=45%></div>

-### ___Caveats___
+### ___Disclaimer___
 -----------------

 - Doesn't support any other image formats.
-- Only supports bitmaps with bottom-up scanline ordering since the majority of the bitmaps in contemporary use are of this type.
-Bitmaps with top-down scanline order will result in a runtime error!.
+- Only supports bitmaps with bottom-up scanline ordering (majority of the bitmaps in contemporary use are of this type).
+Bitmaps with top-down scanline order will result in a runtime error.
 - Owing to the liberal reliance on `Win32` API, will not compile on UNIX systems without substantial effort.
 - Not particularly good at capturing specific details in images, especially if the images are large and those details are represented by granular differences in colour gradients (this specificity gets lost in the black and white transformation and downscaling)
 - Best results with colour images are obtained when there's a stark contrast between the object of interest and the background (even with a penalizing mapper).